Whiskey and Food Pairings

 So, when pairing whiskey with food, start with the principle that the body or strength of the whiskey shouldn’t over-power the strongest ingredient in the food.

-You want balance between the competing flavors, i.e one doesn’t dominate and cancel out the other.
-Heavily spiced Indian food can therefore work beautifully with a sweet, intense Malt like Amrut.
-Japanese whiskey, which tend to be on the lighter side work with Sushi, try Yamazaki whiskey with Tuna.
+You want the balance between the competing flavors, i.e one doesn’t dominate and cancel out the other.
+Heavily spiced Indian food can, therefore, work beautifully with a sweet, intense Malt like Amrut.
+Japanese whiskey, which tends to be on the lighter side work with Sushi, try Yamazaki whiskey with Tuna.

 Some foods, however, work better with wine and delicate fish and meat dishes, or salads are best enjoyed unaccompanied by whiskey.

 With these guidelines in mind, here are some tried and tested combinations sufficient to change anyone’s opinion.
-At the very least, in may broaden your mind!
+At the very least, it may broaden your mind!

-Spicy, full-bodied whiskey – Bowmore, Laphroaig, Lagavulin.
+Bowmore, Laphroaig, Lagavulin.
 Certainly types of seafood are a marriage made in heaven with peaty, weighty whiskeys.
-Prawns, muscles and oysters suit a peaty whiskey like Bowmore, the saltiness is the perfect foil for the seaside, salty notes in the whiskey.
-Smoked chicken, teriyaki salmon and blue cheese also cry out for a robust Malt like Talisker.
+Prawns, muscles, and oysters suit a peaty whiskey like Bowmore, the saltiness is the perfect foil for the seaside, salty notes in the whiskey.
+Smoked chicken, teriyaki salmon, and blue cheese also cry out for a robust Malt like Talisker.

 Our personal favorite combination is smoked salmon with Glenfiddich – stunning.